 Massaging sore muscles has been a thing forever, then came myofascial release.
 Foam rollers have become an essential tool in fascia release, aiding in recovery and blood circulation.
 Foam rolling may also relieve your back pain if you do it right.

 Does Foam Rolling Work In The First Place?

-To give you the non bullshit answers before we get into things, you might have doubts about foam rolling itself.
-There is much debate of whether foam rolling even helps or is necessary in recovery.
+To give you the non-bullshit answers before we get into things, you might have doubts about foam rolling itself.
+There is much debate about whether foam rolling even helps or is necessary for recovery.
 Since it’s essentially just a “massage”, what’s the difference?
 Foam rollers aim to help blood circulate due to the pressure applied, and your body’s response to that pressure.
 Foam rollers also help move lactic acid out of the muscle, aiding in recovery.

-There’s numerous studies (see the bottom of this article) going back and forth about the general outcome of foam rolling.
-Some show positive performance with foam rolling during and after exercise, while some show no or minimal benefit (considering alternatives such as massage, accupuncture, etc).
+There are numerous studies (see the bottom of this article) going back and forth about the general outcome of foam rolling.
+Some show positive performance with foam rolling during and after exercise, while some show no or minimal benefit (considering alternatives such as massage, acupuncture, etc).

-Take it at face value, there’s minimal downsides to foam rolling.
+Take it at face value, there are minimal downsides to foam rolling.
 If it doesn’t work, then oh well.

 Which Foam Roller Is The Best For Your Back?

 The hardest thing you’re going to find with foam rolling your back is finding the right position to roll with.
 What can help is finding a foam roller that has a higher ridge depth.

 Some foam rollers are too big, so you will want one that is small and versatile.
 Since you only want to roll your back and not other muscles, you’ll also need a roller with ridges (versus flat).